Nikki Benz: Early life

-Born in Ukraine, Europe.
-Benz immigrated to Canada with her parents at age seven.
-She was raised in Toronto.
-After living in the United States for several years, she became a U.S. citizen in February 2013.
+Benz was born on December 11, 1981, in Ukraine and raised in Canada, growing up in the Etobicoke area of Toronto.
+She became a U.S. citizen in February 2013.

 Career

 Benz worked as a swimsuit model and stripper prior to her porn career.
 She entered the adult film industry by e-mailing porn director Jim Gunn, who introduced her to Frank Kay, the president of Pleasure Productions.
 She signed with Pleasure Productions in January 2003 and made her first on-screen sex scene in Strap on Sally 20 with Gina Lynn, and her first boy-girl scene with Ben English in The Sweetest Thing.
 After completing her contract, Benz moved to Los Angeles and signed with Jill Kelly Productions in September 2004.
 Benz signed a contract with TeraVision in September 2005.
 She was the Penthouse Pet of the Month for April 2010, and the magazine's cover girl and feature in the May 2008 issue.
 Benz was named Penthouse Pet of the Year 2011.

 In June 2016, Brazzers signed Benz to be its first brand ambassador to promote their products.
 Several months later, Benz alleged that she was assaulted on a shoot for the website.
-She alleged that the director of the scene, Tony T, choked her after she asked the shoot to be stopped.
-A representative for Tony T denied the charges, and Brazzers ended its relationship with him after the allegation.
-After the accusations, several other performers including Dana DeArmond, Carter Cruise, and Devon came forward with their stories about the director.
-Tony T and Ramon Nomar filed a lawsuit against Benz and Brazzers for defamation.
+She alleged that the director of the scene, Tony T., choked her after she asked the shoot to be stopped.
+A representative for Tony T. denied the charges, and Brazzers ended its relationship with him after the allegation.
+Several other performers including Dana DeArmond, Carter Cruise, Shawna Leneé, and Devon later came forward with similar accusations about the director.

+The same day that Benz reported the alleged assault to the police, Tony T. and Ramon Nomar, her co-star in the scene, filed a lawsuit against Benz and Brazzers for defamation.
+Nomar dropped out as a plaintiff in early 2017.
+In 2018, Benz filed a lawsuit against Brazzers and its parent company MindGeek, alleging battery, assault, sexual battery, and gender violence.

 Appearances

 Along with Lisa Ann and Sean Michaels, Benz co-hosted the XRCO Awards in April 2010.
 Benz has made several appearances on the FoxSports.com show Cubed, playing a wise-cracking, sports-savvy cleaning lady.

 In 2012, Benz was featured in a video game, Saints Row: The Third – Penthouse Pack, released by Volition.
-She also was in a music video, Lose Yourself.
+She also appeared in a music video, Lose Yourself.
 In 2013, she appeared briefly in the film Pain and Gain.

-She appears in the dramatic film My Trip Back to the Dark Side (2014), which was directed by filmmaker Shane Stanley.

 Other ventures

 Benz hosted a show on KSEX called Contract Superstars alongside Lacie Heart, Ashley Steele, Stormy Daniels, and Tyler Faith but quit citing "time constraints".
-She and fellow adult performer Alexis Texas decided to advocate for gender equality, supporting female toplessness by Times Square performers, by exposing their breasts in Times Square.
+In 2015, Benz and fellow adult performer Alexis Texas exposed their breasts in Times Square to advocate for gender equality.